Electric Aviation Deep Dive: The Programs Actually Flying in 2026

 Every aircraft on the list above needs 600-1,500 kW of peak charging power to make their operating-day economics work.
 That's the Megawatt Charging System (MCS) — same standard developed for Class 8 electric trucks, now being repurposed for aviation.

 The MCS plug is physically larger than CCS or NACS to handle 3,000 A continuous.
 Beta Technologies, Joby, Archer, and Heart Aerospace are all designing for MCS compatibility.
-Lilium + ABB demonstrated a working MegaWatt eVTOL charging station in 2023 with 30-minute full-charge / 15-minute 0-80% targets.
+Lilium + ABB announced plans (in 2021) for a megawatt eVTOL charging system with 30-minute full-charge / 15-minute 0-80% targets.

 For more on the charging standard, the regulatory path, and why MCS unlocks both trucks and aircraft, see the companion post: Electric Airliners and the Megawatt Chargers That Power Them.